-When a loved one passes away in a hospital or a care facility, the nursing staff or the treating doctors will organise and arrange the intimidate arrangements.
+When a loved one passes away in a hospital or a care facility, the nursing staff or the treating doctors will organise and arrange the immediate arrangements.
 They will also arrange the Medical Cause of Death Certificate.

-The next Step is to contact a funeral director who will organise the next steps: see the “first step in arranging a funeral” below.
+The next step is to contact a funeral director, who will organise the next steps: see the “first step in arranging a funeral” below.

 When it is unexpected, Traumatic or accidental

 When a person passes away in suspicious circumstances, apparent suicide or in an accident: